 Tips to improve the sound for your Super Bowl party

 Whether you love football or not, we can all agree that the Superbowl PARTY is America’s secular cathedral to sports.
 It’s one of the few sporting events that gets turned into a neighborhood event or gathering of family and friends.
 For it to be truly epic requires great food, great people, appropriate libations and a great theater system.
 Often Dolby is best enjoyed out in the living room, not ensconced in those deep, fluffy theater chairs and all the fancy acoustic treatment.
-So follow along as we give you a few tips for turning your system into a semi-public enjoyment machine, a sort of neighborhood sports-karaoke machine designed to transport you into U.S. Bank Stadium in Minneapolis, MN.
+So follow along as we give you a few tips for turning your system into a semi-public enjoyment machine, a sort of neighborhood sports-karaoke machine designed to transport you into Mercedes-Benz Stadium in Atlanta, Georgia.

 No other sport sounds like football.
 To really get it, to truly grasp how fast and impactful the sport is takes a very good sound system, turned up (only briefly, during replay) a few times a game.
 Without it, without a system capable of rendering the hard, plastic snap of pads, the sounds of hand-to-hand combat in the trenches and the smash/slam of a great hit, the game doesn’t fully rise to the level of greatness that an epic Superbowl party experience should be.
 So put on your best chili recipe, whip up a batch of your freshest guacamole and, by all means, dial in your system to Superbowl status.

 We thought it would be useful to provide a few tuning tips for those with true theater systems, and while we try very hard to be inclusive, this simply can’t be done with soundbars; especially the modern versions that are limited in output and dynamics requiring proprietary wireless “subwoofers” to provide even a modicum of upper bass.

 Remember, you’re dialing in your system for a one-day semi-public event.